wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 ---
 layout: post
-title:  "The mystery of memory leak..."
+title:  "The mystery of the memory leak..."
 date:   2020-11-30 10:00:00 +0100
 ---
 Some time ago, when I was developing some data processing script in Python I encountered an interesting problem.
 I was sure I did everything well - my script worked as intended, all unit tests passed and I even tested the script on small data, and it worked properly.